twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # CST: Call to Family, Community, and Participation
-How we organize our society in economics and politics, in law and politics, in law and policy, directly affects human dignity and the capacity of individuals to grow in community.
-Marriage and the family are the central social institutions that must be supported and strengthened.
+How we **organize our society in economics, politics, law and policy, directly affects human dignity and the capacity of individuals to grow in community.** *Marriage and the family are the central* social institutions that must be supported and strengthened.
 <!--ID: 1746895307110-->

 ___
 # CST: Human Dignity
-The Catholic Church proclaims that human life is sacred and that the dignity of the human person is the foundation of a moral vision of society.
-In our society, human life is under direct attack from abortion and euthanasia, cloning, embryonic stem cell research, and the death penalty.
+The Catholic Church proclaims that **human life is sacred and that the dignity of the human person is the foundation of a moral vision of society.** In our society, human life is under direct attack from abortion and euthanasia, cloning, embryonic stem cell research, and the death penalty.
 Work to avoid war, every person is precious
 <!--ID: 1746895307147-->

 ___
 # CST: Solidarity
-We are one human family whatever our national, racial, ethnic, economic, and ideological differences.
-At the core of the virtue solidarity is the pursuit of justice and peace.
+**We are one human family** whatever our national, racial, ethnic, economic, and ideological differences.
+At the **core of the virtue solidarity is the pursuit of justice and peace**.
 <!--ID: 1746895307184-->

 ___
 # What is the Incarnation of Jesus?
-The belief that Jesus was  God
+The belief that Jesus was God incarnate.
 **To embody or represent in human form**.
-Jesus was foreshadowed in the OT.
+Jesus was foreshadowed in the O.T.
 Christmas is about the incarnation of Jesus
 <!--ID: 1746895307221-->